 We can't blame Samsung for pushing this hard, but you'll also want to go into this knowing that, even if you buy the latest model, it might be dethroned just a few months later.

-We don't yet know what the Gear S will sell for, but hopefully we'll find out before long (it will likely be the most expensive watch in this group).
+The Gear S is the most expensive in this group, retailing for between US$300-400 full retail (it varies by carrier, and can also be bought subsidized with a contract or installment plan).
 The Gear Live, Gear 2 and Neo all fall in the $200-300 range, while the Gear Fit and (currently on clearance) Galaxy Gear dip below that.

 Still on the fence?
-Then you can check out our full reviews for the first five Gear watches:
+Then you can check out our full reviews for all of the Gear watches:

 - Around The Home